ServiceNow¶

 include_own_changes |

-bool | Disable the echo-loop guard (changes by integration_user are excluded by default). |
+bool | Disable the echo-loop guard (include changes by the integration user). |

 Returns { "count": N, "changes": [...], "watermark": "YYYY-MM-DD HH:MM:SS" }.
 Each change carries sys_id, number, case_id (from correlation_id), state, a normalized case_status (new / in_progress / resolved / closed — On Hold maps to in_progress, Canceled to closed), short_description, sys_updated_on, and sys_updated_by.